-I know that most of you walked to school through waist-deep snow, uphill both ways, blah, blah, blah, but we didn’t.
-We got to ride on the school bus.
-But before we got on the warm bus, we had to walk out our long lane and stand waiting, while the north wind whistled across open fields and turned us into people popsicles.
+I know that many of my parents’ generation walked to school through waist-deep snow, uphill both ways, blah, blah, blah, but we didn’t.
+We got to ride on a school bus.
+But before we got on the warm bus, we had to walk out our long lane and stand waiting while the north wind whistled across open fields and turned us into people popsicles.

 One fall, my Granddad took pity on us and built a shelter.
-It looked like the one in the picture ani e, but with no front door.
-We were really happy to have it, Eve though it looked a lot like a grey-painted outhouse — or a “Lady Jones” as our family used to call them.
+It looked like the one in the picture above, but with no front door.
+We were really happy to have it, even though it looked a lot like a grey-painted outhouse — or a “Lady Jones” — as our family used to call them.
 It was just big enough for the four of us to stand in, and no one appreciated this funny-looking shelter more than me.
-Not only does this story take place in the Ice Age, it was also the age of no jeans allowed at school and skirts as short as your mother would let you get away with.
+Not only does this story take place in the Ice Age, it was also the age of no jeans allowed at school and skirts as short as your mother would let you wear them.
 Pre-shelter, my legs were often numb with cold by the time we boarded the warm bus.

 Because the leaves weren’t fully formed, we were on view to anyone passing by, which was hardly anyone on our country road, this being the only reason Mom had agreed to climb the tree in the first place.
 We were having a great time until the friendly toot of a horn interrupted us.
 It was one of our neighbours, one of the only neighbours who actually commuted to work instead of working on the family farm, and he was returning home at the end of the day.